Upcoming IPOs for 2019

 An IPO is still on the table but not seen as necessary now.
 The company has expanded internationally through acquisition without needing money from public markets, but its investments and growth could demand more funds.

-Finablr IPO (£1 billion +)
+Finablr IPO (£1 billion+)

 Finablr is a payments and foreign exchange company from the United Arab Emirates (UAE) that includes brands like Travelex Holdings and Xpress Money.
 It is thought the company is looking to float 30% of the business to raise money to fund acquisitions and for further expansion.
+In November, Reuters reported JPMorgan and Barclays had been hired to co-ordinate the listing in the first half of 2019.

-Eaton Towers IPO (£1.5 billion +)
+Eaton Towers IPO (£1.5 billion+)

 Eaton Towers was rumoured to be preparing to launch an IPO in early 2018 at a valuation of around £1.5 billion before reportedly delaying it until 2019 in the hope it could secure a higher valuation in more favourable market conditions.